Speedier clearances no magic wand for India's infrastructure logjam

 Despite New Delhi's best efforts to get infrastructure moving, the problem appears to be getting worse.
 The percentage of total projects delayed on account of land acquisition-related issues more than trebled to 11.3 percent as of March 2013 from six years ago, the note said.

-"How can you run through these projects when land must be acquired before financial closure?" said a senior official at the Planning Commission on clearances.
+"How can you run through these projects when land must be acquired before financial closure?" said a senior official at the Planning Commission, a powerful government advisory body that helps steer infrastructure policy, on the clearances.
 "You can't talk things up.
 Look at the rupee, it's shivering."

 The Federation of Indian Chambers of Commerce and Industry was scathing about the bill, which will replace colonial-era legislation, saying that not only will land cost more, the process of acquiring it will be stretched by 4-5 years.